- Submit articles in MS Word, OpenOffice, or RTF (no PDFs).

 - Do not use tabs to indent paragraphs, block quotations, or the reference list.
 Use the MS Word ruler or Paragraph feature instead.

-Block quotes of more than 40 words should be indented one-half-inch, double-spaced, and italicized.
+Block quotes of more than 40 words should be indented one-half-inch and double-spaced.
 Do not surround them with quotation marks.

 - Please use the Oxford comma by placing a comma after the last item in a series of three or more elements.
 For example: “the interaction between physical, cognitive, and social development”.